ArduPilot/ardupilot_wiki/copter/source/docs/precision-landing-with-irlock.rst

 =============================

-Set the following parameters through the Mission Planner (or other GCS) to enable the precision landing feature and then Reboot the flight controller.
+Set the following parameters through the Mission Planner (or other GCS) to enable the precision landing feature and then Reboot the autopilot.

 -  :ref:`PLND_ENABLED <PLND_ENABLED>` = 1
 -  :ref:`PLND_TYPE <PLND_TYPE>` = 2